COVID-19 takes teen’s parents ahead of the holidays - NewsBreak

 “I didn’t have anywhere to live at the time, and then she … I’m going to start crying,” Allison said with emotion in her voice.

 “I didn’t question it,” DeWine said.
-“Before she even got to the hospital, I said she’s coming with me.”Kansas health secretary says he was ‘Fauci’d’ by COVID politics
+“Before she even got to the hospital, I said she’s coming with me.”To fight Omicron, Biden to add travel rules, make at-home COVID tests free

 Kimberly and Jim Brady’s wedding rings graced the coffee table as Allison and DeWine shared their favorite memories and some of the hardest.